Greater love has no one than this: to lay down one's life for one's friends. John 15:13 NIV

-Some of the best examples of living this out come from Christian fiction.
-I love learning through CF, because it takes some abstract principles, and puts them into 3D living color.
+Some of the best examples of living this outcome from Christian fiction.
+I love learning through CF, because it takes some abstract principles, and puts them into 3D living colors.
 The good, bad, ugly and hard, the beautiful, it’s all there.
 And far easier to learn from, many times, than a textbook.

 In honor of Memorial Day, let me introduce you to a few of my favorite soldiers and spies.

 Penelope J. Stokes Faith on the Homefront trilogy is a powerful story of a group of friends, at home and on the battlefield.
 Young adults dealing with controlling parents, complex situations, and wrestling with their faith in the midst of WWII.